 Splunk Log Observer is part of Splunk Observability Cloud.
 To get started with Splunk Observability Cloud, first follow the instructions in the Splunk Docs topic, Set up and administer Splunk Observability Cloud.
-New users might also be interested in the Splunk Education offerings for Splunk Log Observer.

 After getting set up with Splunk Observability Cloud, you must start with getting data in.

 Step 1: Collect infrastructure data with an OpenTelemetry Collector